RelationalAI/rai-sdk-python/README.md

 ## Examples

-Each of the example files in the `./examples` folder is standalone and can be run from the command line, eg:
+Each of the examples in the `./examples` folder can be run from the command line, eg:

 ```console
 $ cd examples